rebello95/ActivityHub-Platform-Docs/documentation/Event Management.md

 ### Deleting an event
 **Discussion**

 Continuing with ActivityHub's design of linking "matched" events together, calling this endpoint to delete an event will delete that event from **all** accounts in which it is stored.
 For example, if an event with ID `m-zEuLsGqErv` is referenced in Google and Salesforce, calling this endpoint will delete the event from both places.
 If you want to remove the event from only *one* account, use `upsert_event` (above) instead, and specify the accounts there.
+This endpoint also supports deleting events on a shared calendar (non-Salesforce), as long as you have permission to do so.

 **File**: `/src/manage_events.js`